rajeshm7910/apigee-hybrid-terraform/apigee-on-others/README.md

 1. **Existing Kubernetes Cluster**:
    - A running Kubernetes cluster (version 1.29 or later)
    - At least two node pools:
-     - Runtime node pool for Apigee runtime components with name `apigeerun`
+     - Runtime node pool for Apigee runtime components with node labels set with key cloud.google.com/gke-nodepool and value apigee-runtime
-     - Data node pool for Apigee data components with name `apigeedata`
+     - Data node pool for Apigee data with node labels set with key cloud.google.com/gke-nodepool and value apigee-data
    - Proper network configuration for the cluster
-   - Load balancer configured for ingress

 2. **Kubernetes Access**:
    - `kubectl` configured to access your cluster